-As in Whitman, Congress has shown itself capable of explicitly delegating the very kind of authority that the agency now seizes.
-Compare id. at 467 (refusing "to find implicit in ambiguous sections of the [Clean Air Act] an authorization to consider costs that has elsewhere, and so often, been expressly granted").
+As in Whitman, Congress has shown itself capable of explicitly delegating the very kind of authority that the IRS now seizes.
+Compare id. at 467 (refusing "to find implicit in ambiguous sections of the [Clean Air Act an authorization to consider costs that has elsewhere, and so often, been expressly granted").
 If Congress had wanted federally established Exchanges to be regulated in tandem with State Exchanges, it knew how to do so.
 See ACA § 1312(d)(3)(D)(i)(II), codified at 42 U.S.C. § 18032(d)(3)(D)(i)(II) (referring more broadly to an "Exchange established under this Act," rather than "established by a State").

 Following the Supreme Court's example in Brown & Williamson, MCI, and Whitman, this Court should conclude that "Congress could not have intended to delegate a decision of such economic and political significance to an agency in so cryptic a fashion."
 Brown & Williamson, 529 U.S. at 160 (citing MCI, 512 U.S. 218).
-Or, as the Fifth Circuit succinctly put it, "agencies cannot manufacture statutory ambiguity with semantics to enlarge their congressionally mandated border."
-Tex.
-Pipeline Ass'n v.
-FERC, 661 F.3d 258, 264 (5th Cir.
-2011).

-II.
-The Statute Should Not Be Construed To Displace States' Authority Over Substantive Insurance Regulation-a Traditional State Function-Absent a Clear Statement from Congress.
+The Statute Should Not Be Construed To Displace States' II.
+Authority Over Substantive Insurance Regulation-a Traditional State Function-Absent a Clear Statement from Congress.

 In the very opinion that upheld the Affordable Care Act's tax on individuals who decline to purchase health insurance, the Supreme Court reaffirmed the critical importance of the federal-state balance to our system of government.
-The Constitution's allocation of limited powers to the Federal Government and its corresponding reservation of broad police powers to the states is central to the constitutional design.
+The Constitution's allocation of limited powers to the

+Federal Government and its corresponding reservation of broad police powers to the states is central to the constitutional design.

 First, this federal balance "ensured that powers which 'in the ordinary course of affairs, concern the lives, liberties, and properties of the people' were held by governments more local and more accountable than a distant federal bureaucracy."
 Nat'l Fed. of Indep.
 Bus. v.
 Sebelius, 132 S. Ct.
 2566, 2578 (2012) ("NFIB") (quoting The Federalist No. 45, at 293 (J. Madison)).